 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Stauffer, Tim and McEntee, Paul, "Use of mill certficates to establish material properties in testing of colf-formed steel compoenents" (2012).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 182.